Last updated 14 April 2026

 Your score will be based on your age, the number of push-ups and sit-ups you can do in 1 minute, and your 2.4km run timing.
 Visit the Central Manpower Base (CMPB) website to calculate your pre-enlistee IPPT score.

-Your Physical Employment Standard (PES) and pre-enlistee Individual Physical Proficiency Test (IPPT) scores will play a part in the type and duration of basic training you will undergo during National Service (NS).
+Your medical fitness and pre-enlistee Individual Physical Proficiency Test (IPPT) scores will play a part in the type and duration of basic training you will undergo during National Service (NS).

 PES A or B1